cid-harvard/vis-toolkit/README.md

  * `.id("country")` the `country` variable is going to be used
  * `.id(["continent", "country"])` the `country` is still the id, but `continent` may be used as a natural hierarchy

+* http://trifacta.github.io/vega/editor/ loads the data with a specific variable for each dataset
+ *  "data": [{"name": "jobs"}, "url": "data/jobs.json"}]
+ *

 * `.time()` sets the current time variable and time point
  * `.time({var_time: "year", current_time: 1995})`